TV-Rename/Website/_manual/options/preferences-files-folders.md

 It is common for files to have the same base name for example: BigBuckBunny.avi, BigBuckBunny.sub and BigBuckBunny.nfo.
 This helps keep them organised.

 TV Rename knows this, hence the "Copy/Move file with same base name as video" tick-box.
 Which gives you the ability to turn this functionality on or off.
 This second list of extensions deals with the extensions you'd like to copied across when TV rename finds the missing episode in the search folders.
+They may be different lists from the library list above as you may want .nfo files not to be copied from the Search Folder and created by your media centre preferences.
+Once created then you'll want them to be renamed with the source file(s).

 _Default:_ _**Ticked**_